Alocasia Wentii is an easy to look after, large houseplant, in this article we’ll run down exactly how to care for it…

 How Big Can Alocasia Wentii Grow?

-These alocasias can grow really big for a houseplant, they can reach 1.5 meters by 1.5 meters.
+These alocasias can grow really big for a houseplant, they can reach 1.5 meters by 1.5 meters, taking between 2 and 5 years to achieve this maturity.

 Older Leaves Dying And Turning Yellow